 Please No!
 We do not want this.

-Think of those who live on the line

-If this moves forward we will get

-out the vote and bring in a new council.
+Think of those who live on the line this moves forward we will It get Vote and bring in a new connell out the Optional Citizen on the line Your name: Your email address:

-Optional

-Your name: Citizen on the line

-Your email address: